Schubert Jonckheer & Kolbe is a leading plaintiffs' class action and shareholder derivative law firm, focusing on consumer and financial fraud.

 Many companies are increasingly misclassifying their workers as independent contractors, cheating them out of important benefits like overtime pay, retirement plans, and health insurance.
 Whether you earn a salary or work by the hour, contact us to discuss your rights.

-- In re Google AdWords Litigation, No. 08-cv-03369 (N.D.
+In re Google AdWords Litigation, No. 08-cv-03369 (N.D.
 Cal.).
 Lead Counsel in nationwide class action on behalf of AdWords advertisers alleging that Google placed their ads on low-quality parked domains and error pages in violation of California law.
-We obtained a $22.5 million settlement on behalf of approximately 2.3 million class members.
-The court preliminarily approved the settlement and has scheduled a final approval hearing for July 27, 2017 in San Jose, CA.
+We obtained a $22.5 million settlement on behalf of approximately 1.1 million class members.
+The court granted final approval of the settlement on August 7, 2017.
+For more information, please visit the settlement website at www.AdWordsClassAction.com.

 Our current cases include litigation involving many of America's largest corporations.
 Here's just a few…